nicholaschenai/ai-for-code/README.md

 # Brief notes on AI for code
-Really quick notes for my own reference so pardon the untidyness.
+Literature review + quick notes for my own reference so pardon the untidyness.
 Will occasionally copy paste directly from the papers!

 ---
 # Personal Observations and clues
 - Common problem: limitation of the model's input size
 - Breaking task down into subtasks generally helps (clue: "Evaluating Large Language Models Trained on Code" showed that performance decays exponentially with number of components (tasks), even if the individual components are easy)
 - Good prompting can sometimes be more performant than fine-tuning